 The Coalfields Ambassadors are a voice for CRT on the ground acting as a bridge between their communities and the formal network of services in their area.

 A programme to help smaller community and voluntary organisations in Scotland’s coalfield communities deliver regeneration activities.
-Awards are available from £500 to £5,000 (likely to be in the region of £3,000).
+Awards are available from £500 to £5,000.

 A community led regeneration that encourages active citizenship and builds local democracy, this programme involves supporting ex-mining communities that have not benefited substantially from external funding from the Trust and partner funders.